HandPunch Hand Scanners

 1. Firstly an employee taps in an individual PIN number (between 2 and 11 digits) that locates their hand template in the device

-2. Then the employee places their hand on the plate to verify their identify
+2. Then the employee places their hand on the plate to verify their identity.

 The entire process of clocking in/out can easily be done in 3 to 6 seconds.
 Hand verification actually takes less than one second making it a highly efficient access control solution.

 Managing Employees on a HandPunch Clocking Machine

 Responsible employees should be assigned as supervisors to manage employees on the biometric hand reader.
-A supervisor can then access the menu to enroll new employees or remove old employees.
+A supervisor can then access the menu to enrol new employees or remove old employees.

-Using the Focus Time & Attendance software, employee and supervisor hand templates can be read from a HandPunch and saved to the database.
+Using the Focus time and attendance software, employee and supervisor hand templates can be read from a HandPunch and saved to the database.
 These templates can then be sent to a different HandPunch clocking terminal if required.

 The HandPunch 1000 model is available in three different employee memory capacities: 50, 100 and 512 users.
 The 50 and 100 employee versions can be upgraded when required by purchasing an upgrade code that is typed into the unit.